archit120/archit120.github.io/blog/mnc.md

 ---
 layout: default_blog
-title: Archit - Learning CS on your own
+title: Archit - Teaching Myself CS
 description: Hi!
 I'm Archit.
 In this blog post I tell you about the challenges I had to face in my degree plan and how I'm trying to resolve those by studying important computer science topics on my own.
 ---